picosonic/js13k-2018/devdiary/diary.md

 -------------
 ![Health bar](sep1.png?raw=true "Health bar")

 I thought the player could do with a notion of remaining health each time an enemy collision happens, so add an OSD for a health bar.
 This is shown every time health is lost and the bars represent 10% each.
 Each level is started with 100% health.
+This is designed to look like an old CRT TV OSD volume control indicator.

 Added a check for game over when the player runs out of health.
 This clears the play field of collectables, tiles and enemies and returns to the title screen.